yoctoproject/poky/documentation/sdk-manual/appendix-customizing.rst

       is set using the "?=" operator.
 Consequently, you will need to either define the entire list by using the "=" operator, or you will need to append a value using either "_append" or the "+=" operator.
-You can learn more about these operators in the " Basic Syntax
+You can learn more about these operators in the ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-metadata:basic syntax`"
-      " section of the BitBake User Manual.
+      section of the BitBake User Manual.

    .